dji-sdk/Payload-SDK-Doc/source/camera/playback-download.md

 #### 4. Destroy the thumbnail
 The program of the payload which developed based on PSDK uses the interface `DestroyMediaFileThumbNail` to destroy the specified media file's thumbnail which on the payload.
 To use DJI Pilot or Mobile APP developed based on MSDK could send the command to destroy the thumbnail which was generated on the drone.
->**NOTE:** The thumbnail which had created by the user would be stored in the APP such as DJI Pilot.
+> **NOTE** The thumbnail which had created by the user would be stored in the APP such as DJI Pilot.

 ```c
     static T_PsdkReturnCode DestroyMediaFileThumbNail(const char *filePath)